 As above omit points 3 & 4 i.e. creating a screed etc, apply adhesive to the matting using a notched trowel and fix tile immediately to create a 3 mm bed above the matting.
 Follow points 6,7,8 & 9

 Fixing instructions for Screeded Floors with/without under floor heating

 As above omit points1,2,3 & 4 i.e. creating a screed etc. apply adhesive direct to a primed screed using a notched trowel and fix tile immediately to create a 3 mm bed.
 Follow points 6,7 & 8

 N.B.
 New Screeds should dry out or cure before tiles can be laid; industry recommendation is 25 mm per week, otherwise use ditra matting as above.

 Fixing instructions for walls areas ie plasterboard, ply, backer board & render

 As above omit points1,2,3 & 4 apply adhesive direct to a primed surface using a notched trowel and fix tile immediately to create a 3 mm bed..
 Follow points 6,7 & 8.
 Slate is too heavy to be fixed to plaster walls.

 N.B.
 That although most of our slates once sealed will have a low absorption making them resistant to staining, they are natural so they will be affected by acids & alkalis such as strong detergents, bleach etc.

 Also, when using silicone please ensure they are (acetone free) low modulus and produced for use with natural materials.

-** ALWAYS ADHERE TO MANUFACTURERS INSTRUCTIONS WHEN USING ANY TILES OR TILING PRODUCTS**
+** ALWAYS ADHERE TO MANUFACTURERS INSTRUCTIONS AND BRITISH STANDARDS WHEN FIXING TILES OR USING TILING PRODUCTS**